OlivierSohn/hamazed/BACKLOG.md

 With random distributions of size n*n, biased with wall probability wallProba, what is the probability to have a single connected component touching the 4 fronteers?

-- benchmark, understand the strategies for multi component worlds
 - optimize 'spaceIsWellUsed' (see comment)

 - benchmark IntSet vs. Set Int for Sums